SamuelTallet/SketchUp-PBR-Plugin/docs/help.md

 Issue | Workaround
 :--- | :---
 Texture is fully opaque whereas I set opacity to *n* %. | With your preferred photo editing software, set opacity **directly** to texture image.
 Use PNG as exchange format to preserve opacity.
 Reimport texture image in SketchUp.
-Texture is incorrect. | Reverse (back) face where texture is applied.
-Paint texture on (front) face.
+Texture is incorrect. | Reverse back face where texture is applied.
+Paint texture on front face.<br> If problem persists: triangulate **then** map entity with [SketchUV](https://extensions.sketchup.com/content/sketchuv) plugin.

 ### How to control scene camera?